dhruvx05/dhruvx05/README.md

 ## 🚀 About Me:

-A passionate tech enthusiast with a strong focus on *AI & Machine Learning*, along with interests in *Web Development, DSA, and Creative Problem Solving.*
+A passionate tech enthusiast with a strong focus on AI and Machine Learning, along with interests in web development, DSA, and creative problem solving.
 Currently leveling up my skills through hands-on projects, college exploration, and a constant drive to learn and grow in both tech and life.

 ---

 ## 🛠️ Skills & Tech Stack